SignalK/nmea0183-signalk/README.md

 This parser has limited support of [NMEA0183v4 tag blocks](http://www.nmea.org/Assets/may%2009%20rtcm%200183_v400.pdf) (e.g. `\s:airmar dst800,c:1438489697*13\$SDDBT,17.0,f,5.1,M,2.8,F*3E`).
 Keep in mind that, since NMEA uses the backslash `\` as the start and end character of the tag block, you need to escape these characters *before* parsing them.
-This is necessary because javascript, like many, many other languages, treats the backslash as the escape character causing it not to be included in the resulting string.
+This is necessary because javascript, like many, many other languages, treats the backslash as the escape character causing it not to be included in the resulting string unless escaped.
+Example: `\\s:airmar dst800,c:1438489697*13\\$SDDBT,17.0,f,5.1,M,2.8,F*3E`.

 ### License